funvill/funvill.github.io/_posts/2010-03-29-questions.md

 ---
-title: Questions
+title: "Questions"
 date: 2010-03-29 17:42:00
+categories:
+- Drinking
-categories: Drinking Games
+- Games
+slug: questions

 ---

 Questions is a drinking game.

 This is a favorite drinking game, although it&quot;s often difficult to find people willing to play it.
 Mid-level buzz factor.
 Basic supplies only: people and beer.
 It starts with a room full of people, the more the merrier.
 The object is to ask a question when it's your turn, but this is much more difficult than it seems.
 The rules are: